HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 ![](assets/install-and-deploy/image16.png)

 1. There shall be three compute nodes by default, and there shall be no less than three or no more than seven when setting.
 2. Cluster name will be generated automatically, and the format is: Group+four-digit random number, which could be modified as the case may be.
 3. Whether NDB SQL service needs to be installed or not could be viewed as the case may be, if yes, it's required that the version of compute node must be greater than or equal to V2.5.2.
 4. Cluster network segment is the network segment scope of the server where the compute node is, and the format is: network segment+Subnet Mask length, for example: 192.168.200.0/24
 5. Communication port is the port used by various compute nodes in the cluster for communication, and it is 3326 by default.
 Modification is not recommended without special requirements.
 6. Compute node name will be generated automatically, and the format is: compute node+serial No., which could be modified as the case may be.
 7. The login mode is the connecting mode of management platform connecting to the deployment target server; login by "password" shall be used by default.
-And if using "Password-free" mode, it's required that there shall be password-free channel between the management platform server and the target deployment server, and the specific implementation mode shall be referred to "[Description of implementing password-free login](#description-of-implementing-password-free-login)".
+And if using "Password-free" mode, it's required that there shall be password-free channel between the management platform server and the target deployment server, and the specific implementation mode shall be referred to [Description of implementing password-free login](#description-of-implementing-password-free-login).
 8. When the "Login Mode" is "password", the SSH information of the target server to be connected needing to be input shall include: SSH user, SSH password.
 The port number is 22 by default, which shall not be modified without special requirement.
 9. Heap memory is 4G by default, when the setup is bigger than 8G, it will be prompted to open "G1 garbage collector".
-Input range of the parameter is [1-64] G.
+Input range of the parameter is \[1-64] G.

-10. Direct memory is 24G by default, the input range of parameters is [1-64] G.
+10. Direct memory is 24G by default, the input range of parameters is \[1-64] G.
 11. Service port and management port are "3323, 3325" by default, which could be used directly without special requirement.
 In case of successful modification and installation, corresponding parameters of server.xml configuration file of compute node will also be modified synchronously.

-12. Whether the target server is normally connected or not could be tested or whether the SSH information input is available or not could be judged by clicking [Test Connection].
+12. Whether the target server is normally connected or not could be tested or whether the SSH information input is available or not could be judged by clicking \[Test Connection].

 2) **ConfigDB parameters**